Chapter 27:

 Youchan watched him carefully.
 He’d used more magic than he admitted.
 He’d kept eight illusions running.
 He’d cushioned a falling human.
 He’d suppressed half a dozen near-explosions of yokai power.
 His steps were slowing and his shoulders were dipping.
 That idol posture slowly melted into the ojisan that he was.

-‘Sensei,’ she whispered, drifting beside him.
+‘Sensei,’ she whispered as she drifted beside him.
 ‘Are you alright?’

-‘Ah~ I need to return the offering basket to the purification basin,’ Youchan said suddenly, pausing mid-step.
+‘Ah~ I need to return the offering basket to the purification basin,’ Youchan said.
 ‘Please stay on the path.
 I’ll meet you all back at the shrine.’

 She jogged lightly toward her shortcut portal torii.
 We never got the chance to eat together yet.
 Maybe I can start preparing something now.
 By the time Sensei gets back to the shrine, I’d have food ready for him!

 The moment she disappeared through the portal, Mutsuki felt a wrongness in the air.
-Like magic holding its breath.
 He stopped and turned slightly to study the surroundings.

 ‘…Sensei?’
 Honey asked.

 Before Mutsuki could answer, the shadows beneath the cedar trees rippled.
 Three cloaked and masked figures stepped out.
-They did not announce themselves.
-They simply fanned out in a formation Mutsuki knew far too well.
+They fanned out in a formation.

-One scoffed, eyeing him like a specimen.
+One scoffed and eyed him like a specimen.
 ‘So it’s true.
 You’re playing teacher now.
 How dignified… for a contaminated heir.’

-The other, a woman with a sneer, stepped closer.
+The woman in the middle sneered.
 ‘Using magic in public again, Mutsuki?
 Should we report that?
 Or is that “Maria’s problem”?’

-He inhaled sharply, hand twitching toward a protective sigil, but he never got the chance.
+Mutsuki’s hand twitched to form a protective sigil, but he never got the chance.

 ‘STAY AWAY FROM OUR SENSEI!’
-Honey roared, except it came out as a very threatening cub-growl
+Honey roared.
+It came out as a very threatening cub-growl

 and he flung himself in front of Mutsuki like a little boulder.

-Akashi bared his half-wolf fangs.
+‘Just what I wanted.’
+Akashi bared his wolf fangs.
 ‘I’ll fight you.
 Right now.
 All of you.’

-Sumire stepped forward gracefully, arms crossed.
-The air around her swirled into a cloud, water gathered like orbiting moons.
-‘I would suggest you rethink this absurdity,’ she said sweetly.
+Sumire stepped forward gracefully.
+The air around her swirled into a cloud.
+‘I would suggest you rethink this absurdity,’ she threatened sweetly.

 Mon’s hat glowed ominously.
-‘I’m not supposed to use this like this, but grandpa said on special occasions, I could.
+‘I’m not supposed to use my hat like this, but grandpa said on special occasions, I could.
 And this seems special enough.’

-Gon squinted at the intruders, unimpressed.
+Gon squinted at the intruders.
 ‘Wow.
 Worst disguises ever.
 What are you supposed to be?
 Discount ninjas?’

 Meow clung to Mutsuki’s sleeve but hissed like a cornered cat.
 Her tail puffed to triple size.
-Kishin trembled, but his little oni bat was raised in perfect defensive stance.
-Kojiro, visibly offended, spread his invisible tengu wings just enough to knock leaves from branches.
+Kishin trembled, but his little oni bat was raised in defensive stance.
+Kojiro spread his invisible tengu wings.

-‘How dare you,’ he said in his small tengu dialect, ‘approach Sensei with such murderous aura.
+‘How dare you,’ he said in his cute tengu dialect, ‘approach Sensei with such murderous aura.
 Filthy amateurs.’

 Mutsuki was barely able to hold the illusion magic anymore.
 His knees shook.